remotion-dev/remotion/packages/docs/docs/renderer/stitch-frames-to-video.md

 Choose the encoding of your audio.

-- Default is dependent on the chosen `codec`
+- The default is dependent on the chosen `codec`.
-- Choose `pcm-16` if you need uncompressed audio
+- Choose `pcm-16` if you need uncompressed audio.
 - Not all video containers support all audio codecs.
 - This option takes precedence if the `codec` option also specifies an audio codec.